Early Predictions for the 2019 NFL QB Carousel

 If Kessler lights up defenses or outperforms Bortles in the last four outings, team brass should probably have a serious conversation about the former starter's tenure with the club.
 A trade would be more likely than an outright release.
-The decision to part ways with him would result in the largest dead money cap hit in history as a pre-June 1 cut, per Michael Ginnitti of Spotrac.
+Parting ways with him would result in the largest dead-money cap hit in history as a pre-June 1 cut, per Michael Ginnitti of Spotrac.

-Looking at Bortles' incremental improvements over the years, it's unlikely a team would trade for him on his current deal.
-Similar to the Buccaneers, the Jaguars should acquire a quarterback in the upcoming draft and put the rookie in a position to compete for the starting position during training camp.
+Bortles' lack of major improvement makes it unlikely a team would trade for him on his current deal.
+Similar to the Buccaneers, the Jaguars should acquire a quarterback in the upcoming draft and put the rookie in a position to compete for the starting job during training camp.

 Ryan Fitzpatrick to the Washington Redskins